 After the ordeal on the Island calm prevailed.

 With a Japanese visitor who had come to the island earlier, All of us had to stay on the Island with a very basic hut accommodation until the typhoon subsided.

-BRITISH PRISONERS OF WAR during their long captivity under Japanese occupation during Second World War constructed the SIAM-BURMA Railway and the River Kwai Bridge, crucial for Japanese to move military forces towards occupying Burma and on to India.
+BRITISH PRISONERSOF WAR during their long captivity under Japanese occupation during Second World War constructed the SIAM-BURMA Railway on the River Kwai and a Bridge, crucial for Japanese to move military forces towards occupying Burma and on to India.